By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Back Sleeping with Elevated Knees

-For disc-origin sciatica specifically, elevating the knees with a large pillow or wedge creates lumbar flexion that reduces disc pressure on the nerve root.
-The amount of elevation needed varies — experiment from a small pillow to a full 30-45 degree wedge elevation to find where symptoms are minimized.
+For disc-origin sciatica specifically, improving the knees with a large pillow or wedge creates lumbar flexion that reduces disc pressure on the nerve root.
+The amount of elevation needed varies - experiment from a small pillow to a full 30-45 degree wedge elevation to find where symptoms are minimized.

 Pillow setup: Stack pillows under the knees to achieve the right angle.
 Alternatively, an adjustable bed base with articulating legs provides consistent positioning without pillow repositioning throughout the night.
 Keep a pillow under the head but avoid high, stiff pillows that flex the cervical spine.